IGME-202-2221/project-2-tangj07/README.md

 ### _State 1 Name_
 Wander
-**Objective:** When the wolf does not see an enemy, they will wander around for one.
+**Objective:** When the wolf does not see an enemy, they will wander around looking for one.

 #### Steering Behaviors

 - _List all behaviors used by this state_
-Wandering
+Wandering, stay in bounds
 - Obstacles - _List all obstacle types this state avoids_
-They do not avoid anything as they are looking for prey.
+The wood blocks.
 - Seperation - _List all agents this state seperates from_
 They will seperate from each other so the wolves do not overlap each other.